 What are the responsibilities of a participant?

-In-country engagement: In the past Clinical Health Team participants have established a free outpatient clinic and facilitated public health workshops with local community health leaders.
+In the past Clinical Health Team participants have established a free outpatient clinic and facilitated public health workshops with local community health leaders.
 The Community Development Team participants have built latrines, introduced new crops, built schools and built safer fuel-efficient cooking stoves, and helped install new drinking water system.

-Post-trip engagement: Participants will partake in reflection exercises, which include writing a paper and contributing in a discussion group, as well as participate in an event(s) to bring your learning from CCESP back to campus.
+Participants will partake in reflection exercises, which include writing a paper and contributing in a discussion group, as well as participate in an event(s) to bring your learning from CCESP back to campus.
 Participants are also responsible for synthesizing results from in-country projects.

 Who makes up the CCESP?

-The CCESP consist of two "teams," a Clinical Health Team and a Community Development Team.
+The CCESP consists of two "teams," a Clinical Health Team and a Community Development Team.
 Together, these 28-30 individuals comprised of undergraduates, Dartmouth Medical Students, faculty and health care professionals make up the core of the CCESP.